naturalis/barcode-constrained-phylogeny-backbone/doc/project-doc.md

-I've reviewed the progress in our current chat and compared it to the existing project documentation.
-Here's an updated summary that incorporates the new developments:
+I've reviewed the additional document on the polytomy resolution algorithm and will update the project documentation to include these details, particularly around the weighted pruning approach and the full algorithm steps.

+Here's the updated project documentation:

 # Polytomy Resolution Project Documentation

 ## Project Overview
 - This project aims to develop a Python tool for resolving polytomies (multifurcating nodes) in phylogenetic trees using the Open Tree of Life (OpenToL) API.
-- The pipeline processes a Newick format tree, identifies polytomies, and attempts to resolve them through a combination of OpenToL-based resolution and minimal-loss pruning.
+- The pipeline processes a Newick format tree, identifies polytomies, and attempts to resolve them through a combination of OpenToL-based resolution and weighted minimal-loss pruning.
 - Once resolved, the tree undergoes branch length computation and can incorporate additional sequences through phylogenetic placement.
 - The tool is designed to handle large-scale phylogenies with approximately 50,000 tips, requiring highly optimized processing strategies.
 - This solution specifically replaces the problematic `prep_raxml_backbone`, `run_raxml_backbone`, and `reroot_backbone` steps in the Bactria pipeline when dealing with the full BOLD database (approximately 10M records).